NEW YORK (AP) — The government's new rules requiring overtime pay for millions of workers have small business owners facing some hard choices.

 "I guess I could be angry about it, but it's the way it goes — and they're happier," Walker says.
 The staffers are team leaders at the company, overseeing freelancers who transcribe phone calls for doctors, lawyers and law enforcement agencies.

-Automation is the answer for Deborah Sweeney.
+Automation is the answer at Deborah Sweeney.
 She's investing in customer service software for her online business services company, MyCorporation, because she expects higher overtime costs to limit her ability to hire more staffers.
 Thirty of the 43 employees at the Calabasas, California-based company will be affected by the new regulations.
 Software programs will help handle MyCorporation's growing workload.

 Startups that expect to hire are now factoring overtime costs into their projected expenses.